CalSol/braintrain/lab1.md

 This is (once again!) left as an exercise for the reader.
 Make sure to subtract from the scaled maximum value.

 ### Writing out the brightness
-mbed's PwmOut API doesn't provide a fixed-point implementation for setting PWM duty cycle.
+Mbed's PwmOut API doesn't provide a fixed-point implementation for setting PWM duty cycle.
 While we could convert our fixed-point result to floating-point and pass that into the PwmOut object, that would still incur several floating-point operations.

 Instead, we will use PwmOut's `pulsewidth_us` function to set the on-time in microseconds directly.
 Since we've set the period at 500 us, we can just re-normalize the variables to 500: